Budva Rental Locations

 Do I have to bring the car back to Budva, or can I drop it off elsewhere?

 Drop off elsewhere is fine.
 Budva is in our pickup-and-drop-off network, so you can return the car at any of the 32 Montenegro locations.
-Popular combinations from Budva: end the trip at Tivat Airport when flying home (often free), continue south to Bar or Ulcinj before returning the car, or head inland to Podgorica Airport for a different flight route.
+Popular combinations from Budva: end the trip at Tivat Airport when flying home (often free), continue south and finish by renting a car in Ulcinj drop-off after Bar, or head inland to Podgorica Airport for a different flight route.
 The fee depends on distance and supplier, shown at checkout before you confirm.
-See one-way car rental in Montenegro for popular routes and fee brackets.